GalvanizeOpenSource/stats-shortcourse/src/index.rst

   * statistics - confidence intervals, hypothesis tests and optimal estimators
   * machine learning - empirical and computational techniques
-  * ML tends to have more nonparametrics, less asymptotics, more computationally techniques, and more dimensionality
+  * ML tends to have more nonparametrics, less asymptotics, more computationally intensive techniques, and more dimensionality

 What kind of statistics are out there?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^